 - 1 tbsp of fennel, sliced thin and rough chopped

 - Course salt and fresh black pepper

 Start by frying the bacon:

-With the side burner on my Char-Broil TRU Infrared, I did this outside, in fact I made the entire meal outside:
+With the side burner on my gas grill, I did this outside, in fact I made the entire meal outside:

 Time to slice the fennel.
 If you’ve never had fennel, it’s got sort of a black licorice or anise taste to it.
 Some of you are wrinkling your nose at the thought of that, but I don’t go overboard with it so it’s only a subtle flavor in the background.
 Or you could omit it entirely.